Dublin, Ireland

 1. Mind The Step

-This is such a great spot to catch up with your friends or get some work done on the weekdays as on the weekends they have a no-laptop rule which is understandable.
+This is such a great spot to catch up with your friends or get some work done on weekdays, as on the weekends, they have a no-laptop rule, which is understandable.
 Try out their treats and coffee or their dance classes upstairs if you're feeling adventurous.

 I came across this place after work one day and it was perfect for getting some last-minute laptop time, I was in there with one other person though so I didn't feel like I was intruding or anything, I'd recommend it for catching up or reading a book, they have a great selection of wine and cheese and card games too like cards against humanity.

-If you're looking for a place to catch up or read a book and people watch, this is the perfect location as it's right next to Wellington Quay an area with lots of foot traffic and a bonus tip; where the sun sets beautifully in the evenings!
+If you're looking for a place to catch up, read a book, and people-watch, this is the perfect location, as it's right next to Wellington Quay, an area with lots of foot traffic.
+A bonus tip: the sun sets beautifully in the evenings here.

 They do excellent coffees, offer music nights, and have great books on the shelf for a good ol' read.